Canadian Airlines: Livery

 Upon its founding in 1987, Canadian Airlines revealed its new livery using the colours light grey, dark grey, navy blue, and red.
 The paint scheme was an adaptation of the recently introduced livery from predecessor Canadian Pacific Airlines.
 The lower half of the aircraft's body was navy blue, topped with light grey and red stripes, while the tail was blue, with approximately one third taken up by the carrier's new logo.
 The new Canadian Airlines logo was a combination of Canadian Pacific's five grey stripes, representing the five continents served by the carrier.
 Over these stripes was a thick, bright red chevron.
 The chevron was a simplification of the Pacific Western Airlines logo.
 The chevron was placed over the stripes, which then represented "Wings over 5 continents".
 It was also an ingenious and subtle way to represent the takeover of CP by PWA.
 The same logo, in a square form, became a clever alternative to a true bilingual name on the fuselage replacing the French "e", and the third "a" in English (Canadian/Canadien).

 Canadian adopted a short-lived new livery in January 1999, less than a year before the airline was merged into Air Canada.
 The livery, known as "Proud Wings", featured a large Canada goose painted at the tail of the aircraft and the airline's name in a new Celeste font.
 This new font included a new chevron character, to again replace the French "e", and third "a" in English (Canadian/Canadien).
 The new livery, however, came so late that most of the fleet still retained the existing chevron livery by the time of the merger.
-Until the merger process with Air Canada was completed in 2001, most Canadian aircraft featured a transition livery with an Air Canada tail design while retaining the name "Canadian" on the sides.
+Until the merger process with Air Canada was completed in 2001, most Canadian aircraft featured a transition livery with an Air Canada maple leaf on the tail while retaining the name "Canadian" on the fuselage.